 When being treated for a medical condition, a medical malpractice attorney Breckenridge, CO at Zweig Law, PC understands that you may naturally expect to be diagnosed and treated correctly.
-Although this happens a majority of the time, it is certainly possible to be misdiagnosed or undiagnosed all together.
+Although this happens most of the time, it is certainly possible to be misdiagnosed or undiagnosed altogether.
 In this case, the repercussions could be mildly frustrating, catastrophic, or deadly.
-If this should happen, you not only may face extended medical care and undue physical pain, but also the distress, and financial losses.
+If this should happen, you not only may face extended medical care and undue physical pain but also the distress and financial losses.

-In the event of a misdiagnosis resulting in a death, loved ones may feel betrayed and angry.
-Regardless of what the details of your case might be, if it involves misdiagnosis, you should talk with a Colorado medical malpractice attorney in Breckenridge as soon as possible.
+In the event of a misdiagnosis resulting in death, loved ones may feel betrayed and angry.
+Regardless of the details of your case, if it involves misdiagnosis, you should talk with a Colorado medical malpractice attorney in Breckenridge as soon as possible.

 When a Failure to Diagnose Occurs

-When you are experiencing the symptoms of a condition, you will likely choose to schedule an appointment at your doctor’s office visit a hospital for immediate treatment.
+When you experience the symptoms of a condition, you will likely choose to schedule an appointment at your doctor’s office, visit a hospital for immediate treatment.
 The doctor may ask you questions relating to your symptoms and make a diagnosis based upon your answers and an exam.
-For example, if you have a very sore throat and you are losing your voice, the doctor might suspect tonsillitis.
+For example, if you have a very sore throat and are losing your voice, the doctor might suspect tonsillitis.
 However, if it is a tumor in your throat that is causing the problem, and the doctor fails to see this, it may be subjected to a misdiagnosis claim.

-As a Breckenridge medical malpractice attorney might explain to you, when any healthcare professional misdiagnosis or fails to notice an obvious health condition that another professional in the same field would have noticed, it may be a breach of their duty of care.
+As a Breckenridge, CO medical malpractice attorney might explain to you that when any healthcare professional misdiagnoses or fails to notice a visible health condition, it may be a breach of their duty of care.
 If injuries or losses resulted, compensation could be available.